namachan10777/scad-ml/README.md

 ## Overview
 This library provides an OCaml front-end to the [OpenSCAD](https://openscad.org/) solid modelling language.
+All SCAD primitives and transformation functions are made available.

+## Notable differences from the OpenSCAD language.
-All SCAD primitives and transformation functions are made available, with the major notable difference being that angles are represented in radians (and converted to degrees when compiling to OpenSCAD).
+- Angles are represented in radians (and converted to degrees when compiling to OpenSCAD).
+- The dimensional system (2D or 3D) each shape inhabits is tracked by the type system.
+This is used to restrict the operations that can be legally applied (e.g. `linear_extrude` can only be applied to 2D shapes) and enforcing non-mixing of 2D and 3D shapes during boolean operations.

 ## Usage
 ``` ocaml